doctrine/DoctrineMongoDBBundle/UPGRADE-4.7.md

 * The `fixture_loader` configuration option was deprecated and will be removed in 5.0.
 * The `doctrine_mongodb.odm.fixture_loader` parameter has been removed.
+* Implementing `ContainerAwareInterface` on fixtures classes is deprecated, use dependency injection instead.